wavefrontHQ/docs/pages/doc/ts_avg.md

 * Use `avg` or `mavg` to get the mean (average), that is, the number in the middle of a set of values.
 * Use `mendian` to be less sensitive to outliers.
 Even a single outlier can affect the result of `avg` and `mavg`.
 Use `mpercentile` with a percentile of 50 to get the moving median.

-Like all aggregation functions, `avg` usually returns a single line when used without additional arguments.

 ### Grouping

-With the optional `sources`, `metrics`, `sourceTags`, or `tags` arguments, you can 'group by' that attribute.
-You can use more than one argument, and you can specify one or more point tags by name.
+Like all aggregation functions, `avg()` returns a single series of results by default.

+You can include a 'group by' parameter to obtain separate averages for groups of time series that share common metric names, source names, source tags, point tags, or values for a particular point tag key.
+The function returns a separate series of results corresponding to each group.

+You can specify multiple 'group by' parameters to group the time series based on multiple characteristics.
+For example, `avg(ts("cpu.cpu*"), metrics, Customer)` first groups by metric names, and then groups by the values of the `Customer` point tag.

 ### Interpolation
 To provide an aggregate value that our customers typically expect, Wavefront attempts to interpolate all queries at a time slice if at least one real reported data value is present.